tsackton/taelgarverse/docs/people/mawarans/yaz.md

 </div>

+:octicons-location-24:{ .lg .middle } Scryed by [Delwath](<../pcs/dunmar-fellowship/delwath.md>) on February 5th, 1749 in [Hamri](<../../gazetteer/west-coast/mawar-confederacy/hamri.md>), the [Mawar Confederacy](<../../gazetteer/west-coast/mawar-confederacy/mawar-confederacy.md>)

-An old man, shortish white hair pulled back in a pony tail.
+An old man, with shortish white hair pulled back in a pony tail.
 Lives alone in the Towers, in an isolated watchtower.
 Knowledgeable about the lore and mysteries of the western ocean.